 Evaluating cat food labels is arguably one of the most challenging tasks that pet owners face.
 On one hand, a food label is an important way for the pet food manufacturers to communicate nutritional information.
 On the other hand, food labeling requirements for cat foods vary significantly from labeling requirements for human food, making them difficult to decipher.
-It’s important to understand some of the rules regulating cat food labels in order to better interpret the information they contain.
+It is important to understand some of the rules regulating cat food labels in order to better interpret the information they contain.

 In many ways, the label on your cat food is actually a legal document.
-In both the United States and in Canada, here are several organizations involved in overseeing and regulating the pet food industry and thereby influencing what is contained on cat food labels.
-The most pervasive influence in the U.S. is held by the Association of American Feed Control Officials [AAFCO], an organization that has developed model laws and regulations used in various states for animal feeds.
-AAFCO also serves as the “go to” source for ingredient definitions, standardized testing of food, official terminology, and feeding trial protocols.
+In both the United States and in Canada, there are several organizations involved in overseeing and regulating the pet food industry and thereby influencing what is contained on cat food labels.
+The most pervasive influence in the U.S. is held by the Association of American Feed Control Officials (AAFCO), an organization that has developed model laws and regulations used in various states for animal feeds.
+AAFCO also serves as the ’go to’ source for ingredient definitions, standardized testing of food, official terminology, and feeding trial protocols.
 In Canada, pet food labeling guidelines are regulated by the Consumer Packaging and Labeling Act administered by Industry Canada.
 The Canadian government's Competition Bureau also has an extensive working group that upholds a voluntary code of conduct for the labeling and advertising of pet food.
 These guidelines require that feeding instructions appear on the product label, and they cover any misrepresentations of business claims as well as deceptive endorsements or testimonials.

 AAFCO developed two nutrient profiles for cats: one for growth and reproduction, and one for adult maintenance.
 The adult formulation provides for lower amounts of nutrients in order to avoid inappropriate excesses.

-While AAFCO provides recommendations and guidelines, it’s the Center for Veterinary Medicine (CVM) within the Food and Drug Administration (FDA) that has the authority to regulate cat food production.
-Any health claim on the label of a specific nutrient profile is subject to evaluation by the CVM; for instance, a formulation that claims to help manage chronic renal (kidney) disease must be approved as actually doing so.
+While AAFCO provides recommendations and guidelines, it is the Center for Veterinary Medicine (CVM) within the Food and Drug Administration (FDA) that has the authority to regulate cat food production.
+Any health claim on the label of a specific nutrient profile is subject to evaluation by the CVM; for example, a formulation that claims to help manage chronic renal (kidney) disease must be approved as actually doing so.
 In addition, the United States Department of Agriculture (USDA) ensures that pet food is labeled so as not to be mistaken for human food, and inspects ingredients to ensure proper handling.